Optimal Model Selection for Conformalized Robust Optimization: CROMS with Finite-Sample Robustness Guarantee

-The robustness gap in E-CROMS arises from the asymmetric dependence of the model selection process on $\{(X_i,Y_i)\}_{i=1}^{n+1}$, as the test label $Y_{n+1}$ is unknown.
-We consider adapting the full conformal technique to address this issue \citep{vovk2005algorithmic}.
+The robustness gap in E-CROMS arises from the asymmetric dependence of the model selection on $\{(X_i,Y_i)\}_{i=1}^{n+1}$, as the test label $Y_{n+1}$ is unknown.
+We first consider adapting the full conformal technique \citep{vovk2005algorithmic,lei2018distribution} to address this issue {and name this procedure as Full CROMS (F-CROMS).}